 Kehler worked at the Shell restaurant during its heyday.
 She was a university student at the time and said the place was always full of people.
 Movie rentals, an arcade and VLT section brought a wide range of customers to the location.

 Raymore Mayor Malcolm Koncz was also a student-employee at the Shell.
 Koncz saw the gas station at its high point and would like to see it there again.

 “We have been working together with a consultant,” says Koncz. “[Kawacatoose] has a future development coming and that is a great, positive thing for Raymore.”

-There are similar First Nation gas stations that have achieved success in Saskatchewan.
-The Saulteaux Junction Gas & Convenience on the outskirts of Regina has recently opened a new building to accommodate their higher customer traffic.
+There are similar First Nation gas stations that have achieved success in Saskatchewan, such as the Saulteaux Junction Gas & Convenience on the outskirts of Regina, which recently opened a new building to accommodate its increasing customer traffic.

 When the new gas station is complete Kehler said a new administrative system will be in place involving a board of people committed to the success of the project.

 If Kawacatoose is granted a Tim Hortons franchise there is a high standard that comes with it.
 Tim Hortons is Canada’s largest restaurant chain known for its quick service.
 Kehler says they are determined to meet the standards of Tim Hortons.